 Mark, what about you?

 They’re all very good and very strong pillars.
-But I think my favourite well architected pillar now is the new one, the sustainability pillar.
+But I think my favourite well-architected pillar now is the new one, the sustainability pillar.
 I think it if you have all other things in place, the sustainability pillar will really drive you to that next level.
 If you’re trying to deliver a sustainable solution, you can’t do that without having a good handle on the other five pillars.
-So I think sustainability and the sustainability pillars and the questions within them, are a forcing function for good practices, processes and architectural choices that the other pillars are continuing.
-With our serverless first mindset and approach I think it lends itself well to the sustainability pillar.
+So I think sustainability and the sustainability pillars and the questions within them, are a forcing function for good practices, processes, and architectural choices that the other pillars are continuing.
+With our serverless first mindset and approach, I think it lends itself well to the sustainability pillar.
 I think sustainability is probably my favourite now.
 Also, we want to make sure that we leave the world a better place than what we found it.
-So if we don’t deliver sustainable workloads (especially with the exponential growth of compute devices in the digital era) it’s not going to be good for the long term health of the planet and for the people on earth.
+So if we don’t deliver sustainable workloads (especially with the exponential growth of compute devices in the digital era) it’s not going to be good for the long-term health of the planet and for the people on earth.

-Security, Reliability and Cost Optimization
+Security, Reliability, and Cost Optimization

 Very good.
-I am going to cheat and pick three well architected pillars!
-The three I’m thinking about are security, reliability, cost optimization.
+I am going to cheat and pick three well-architected pillars!
+The three I’m thinking about are security, reliability, and cost optimization.
 The reason why I like those three is because they’re things that a different team does.
 If a team thinks they’re really good but completes one of those pillars, they realise there’s a bunch of stuff they’ve never thought about but actually is their responsibility.
 The most shocking one is probably cost optimization.
-Most teams don’t really think about cost.
+Most teams don’t really think about the cost.
 There’s usually an IT manager somewhere who does it.
 It’s magic and it happens in the background.
 But when you start asking teams about how they monitor or control their cost and optimise for cost, it spins their head.
-I like the shock factor of that and also the fact that it’s about real money .
+I like the shock factor of that and also the fact that it’s about real money.
 If you make a tweak, you can actually save your organisation money.
 It’s green dollars and not pretend money.
-So I always enjoy when teams are connected back to reality.
+So I always enjoy it when teams are connected back to reality.
 I think that’s interesting.